react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 };

 formatQuery(query, { format: 'sql', valueProcessor: customValueProcessor });
+/*
-// Returns: "(firstName like '%S%' and lastName = 'Vai')"
+"(firstName like '%S%' and lastName = 'Vai')" ^---default---^ ^---^-custom  ^--default--^
-//    default-^------------^ ^---^-custom  ^----------^-default
+*/
 ```

 #### Legacy `valueProcessor` behavior

 :::caution

 The legacy `valueProcessor` signature exists for backwards compatibility, but we recommend avoiding it.
-For one reason, the options are not passed in so it becomes more difficult to correctly call a default processor.
+For one reason, the options are not passed in so it becomes more difficult to correctly fall back to a default processor.

 :::